dragonflyoss/Dragonfly/FAQ.md

 Supernode will download files and cache them via CDN.
 For more information, please refer to [The sequence of supernode's CDN functionality](#what-is-the-sequence-of-supernode's-cdn-functionality).

-After finishing distributing file from other peers, `dfget` should do two kinds of things:
+After finishing distributing file from other peers, `dfget` should do two kinds of thing:

 - first, construct all the pieces into unioned file(s);
 - second, backup the unioned file(s) in configured directory, by default "$HOME/.small-dragonfly/data" with a suffix of ".server";